From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Challenges

 \subsection{Built-in Quality}

 \textbf{Overview.} Built-in quality is crucial for production-ready FMware to prevent costly rework and failures.
-As highlighted in Section~\ref{sec:pipeline}, recurrent issues such as low domain coverage, poor data quality, inadequate prompt validation, and lack of guardrails for hallucinations stem from an \textit{over-reliance} on FMs without properly structured knowledge and action spaces.
-Over-reliance on FMs elicits inefficiencies and unpredictable behavior.
+As highlighted in Section~\ref{sec:pipeline}, recurrent issues such as low domain coverage, poor data quality, inadequate prompt validation, and lack of guardrails for hallucinations stem from an \textit{over-reliance} on FM(s) without properly structured knowledge and action spaces.
+Over-reliance on FM(s) elicits inefficiencies and unpredictable behavior.
 Addressing these concerns ensures FMware systems are robust, reliable, and scalable for real-world use, not just impressive demos.
+In FMware, we treat built-in quality as a design-time discipline: quality constraints are made \emph{first-class artifacts}, i.e., schemas, contracts, curricula, and evidence packs, validated in CI and enforced at runtime via guardrails and controlled execution.

+\respto{2-5}This challenge is primarily a \textsc{Fundamental limitation}, since generative behaviors can violate implicit requirements (hallucinations, brittleness to phrasing, unexpected tool actions) unless constraints are made explicit and enforced.
+The recommendations below assume (i) teams can represent key requirements as first-class artifacts (schemas, contracts, validation rules, evidence packs), (ii) critical actions and outputs can be restricted to structured interfaces (tool contracts, type constraints, grounded citations), and (iii) CI and runtime guardrails can enforce these constraints with measurable failure modes.
+For high-stakes domains, the guidance further assumes conservative defaults (deny-by-default actions, strict validation, human-in-the-loop escalation) and a lower tolerance for open-ended outputs without grounding.

-\textbf{Critical Analysis of the State-of-the-Practice.} Current FMware development often assumes FMs, especially LLMs, can autonomously manage knowledge and action spaces, leading to the overuse of “God prompts” and “God agents” that hinder modularization, scalability, and maintainability.
-Monolithic prompts complicate debugging, maintenance and scalability.
+\textbf{Critical Analysis of the State-of-the-Practice.} Current FMware development often assumes FM(s), especially LLMs, can autonomously manage knowledge and action spaces, leading to the overuse of “God prompts” and “God agents” that hinder modularization, scalability, and maintainability.
+Monolithic prompts complicate debugging, maintenance, and scalability.
+They also increase task interference and reduce prompt portability, since mixed objectives and hidden assumptions are entangled in free-form text rather than governed by explicit contracts.